Skip to content

 The Five Strategic Pillars

-Alignment: Strategic synchronization of digital investments with Qatar National Vision 2030, the Third National Development Strategy 2024–2030, and Law No. 23 of 2025, ensuring technology deployment supports conservation, efficiency, and resilience.
+Analyses the alignment of digital investment with Qatar National Vision 2030, the Third National Development Strategy 2024–2030, environmental priorities, and Law No. 23 of 2025 on water.
+Effective alignment connects technology deployment with conservation, efficiency, resilience, and regulatory accountability.

 Operational Excellence & Resilience